 What can you treat with Chinese Herbal Medicine?

 We treat everything from the common cold and flu and other viruses, to fatigue, digestive problems, menstrual disorders, menopausal syndrome, fertility challenges, issues during pregnancy and postpartum, anxiety, etc. The list goes on.
 This is because we are treating the person, and each person has unique imbalances that arise in symptoms or sometimes just in signs that the practitioner is trained to observe and diagnose.
 This system of medicine is wonderful for maintaining overall wellness and preventing illness as well because of the herbalist’s ability to diagnose the patient’s internal health status.

 Herbs each possess specific expertise, but formulas possess the miraculous employ of a team.

 – Xu Lingtai 徐靈胎, Qing dynasty.

 Chinese herbs work by their unique properties that include taste, energetic temperature, affinities in the body, and more.
 Herbalists study the properties of hundreds of herbs as well as formulas that have been used for hundreds or thousands of years.
-Classical Herbal medicine is the style I practice, and this entails the use of formulas written around the year 200 AD that have been used by doctors ever since!
-Herbal medicine principles are based in the laws of nature and how those laws apply to and operate within the human organism.
+Classical Herbal medicine is the style practiced by Amy Rieselman, the board-certified herbalist at Energy Flow Acupuncture, and this entails the use of formulas written around the year 200 AD that have been used by doctors ever since!
+Herbal medicine principles are based on the laws of nature and how those laws apply to and operate within the human organism.
 This makes this system always relevant and never outdated when properly interpreted and applied.